owenThurm/Snake/README.md

 Model:

-The model will consist of a snake (actual player) class and a gameboard class
+The model will consist of a snake (actual player) class, a gameboard class, and a game_tile enum class